Experimenting with Kubernetes on Multipass VMs

 - Container Runtime:

-run on the control plane, with workers joining via thekubeadm join
+kubeadm initrun on the control plane, with workers joining via thekubeadm jointoken.

 Architecture